 To make this so easy, VTool —like all COM servers— must be registered once during installation (see below).

-VTool wasn't really intended as a general toolbox or library, the objects and functions mostly resulted from practical needs.
+VTool wasn't originally intended as a general toolbox or library.
+Many objects and functions just resulted from practical needs.
 For instance, once I wanted to read a registry value (it was probably about the standard browser) which proved to be dependent on the Windows version.
 As a result, version information is now available as an object.
 In this way, the module has slightly grown over time.

-The main thing is still to have some elements for user interaction, which otherwise would not be available in a script.
+One main thing is to have some elements for user interaction, which otherwise would not be available in a script.
 For instance:

 WSH/VBS unfortunately also lacks the ability to call Windows API functions.
 Therefore, some object methods of VTool provide such calls, for example to support the processing of INI files: